dishan3x/semester_project_agro_935/project_proposal.md

 # Crop detection in real time using Microcomputer

 ## Objective

-Identify different crops in the ground by using a deep learning model via microcomputer
+Identify different crops in the field by using a deep learning model via microcomputer.

 ## Outcome